 In a very short space of time, I bought the food items and gas cartridges I would need; this side of things was becoming a bit of a routine by now.
 Other important things had been added months ago, such as new waterproof overtrousers.
 The cheap ones I had bought in the previous couple of years were a waste of money.
 One pair did not stay waterproof for very long, while the other could not be put on over my walking boots.
 Unhappy with seeing nothing but black ones in the shops, it had taken me much searching on the Internet to source an excellent olive-coloured pair from Vander, a lesser-known manufacturer based in Devon.

 Water purification was something else that was satisfactorily resolved.
-I left the right information lying around so that Father Christmas bought me a Steripen Adventurer, which sterilizes water with ultraviolet light, to which I added a 1-litre Nalgene flask plus a Mini Sipper which is a plastic insert for the wide neck and contains a slotted hole similar to that in a drink can.
+I had left the right information laying around so that Father Christmas brought me a Steripen Adventurer, which sterilises water with ultraviolet light, to which I added a 1-litre Nalgene flask plus a Mini Sipper which is a plastic insert for the wide neck and contains a slotted hole similar to that in a drink can.
 Giving the matter further thought, I later bought a Steripen Prefilter for removing solids.
-This is included with the standard model of Steripen, but not with the smaller, lighter and less expensive Adventurer, and the ridiculous thing is that I could not find a UK supplier.
+This is included with the standard model of Steripen, but not with the smaller and lighter Adventurer, and the ridiculous thing is that I could not find a UK supplier.
 I had to purchase it from the USA for only five pounds, and pay as much again on top of that for the carriage.
 [More about the Steripen is at the end of this report.]

 With the weather reasonably settled, I set off from home on Friday 12 September, a mainly cloudy day with occasional sun.
 My destination was a campsite conveniently by the village of Dinas Mawddwy, from where my walk was to start.
 Not unexpectedly, the site turned out to be extremely soggy, as the summer had been one of the wettest on record, with Wales receiving more than its fair share.
 I was a bit concerned to find just one w.c., one hand basin and one shower for men, but it was only five pounds for the night, and mine was the only tent there.